8 Non-Touristy Things to Do in NYC

 … you can’t beat it.

-One of the best lattes I have ever been served in my life.
+My personal favorite is the maple oat milk latte!
+It is truly one of the best lattes I have ever been served in my life.

 4. Walk into St. Patrick’s Cathedral